Js-sugar-co/date/README.md

-# DateTime Library
+# JS-Sugar Date Library

-JS-Sugar Date (JSS Date) is a multi-calendar, extensible, immutable, tree-shakable and lightweight date-time library for javascript.
+JS-Sugar Date is a multi-calendar (calendar independent), extensible, immutable, tree-shakable and lightweight date-time library for javascript.

 ## Main Features

 - Multi-Calendar
+  - Calendar independent
+    - The library is not dependent to any specefic calendar
+  - Extensible
+    - Easily add your own calendar by inheriting from a base class and implementing a few abstract methods.
   - Pre-implemented calendars
     - Gregorian (2 implementations)
     - Islamic
     - Persian
     - (More calendars will be added in the future)
-  - Extensible
-    - Easily add your own calendar by inheriting from a base class and implementing a few abstract methods.
   - Widerange support
   - Accurate
-    - See our tests at github
+    - See our tests at github (soon)
 - Localization support
   - Intl-API based locales
   - File based locales (soon)